paulanthonywilson/furlough/_posts/2022-09-14-leaving-the-umbrella-behind.md

 > if everything is deployed together you can still technically access modules that are technically circular dependencies, which kind of breaks the separation concept.

-Well, no. If you explicitly create a cyclic dependency in the `mix.exs`'s then the compilation will fail
+Well, no. If you explicitly create a cyclic dependency in the `mix.exs`'s then the compilation will fail.

 ```sh
 ** (Mix) Could not sort dependencies.
 There are cycles in the dependency graph